San Simon, Pampanga

-San Simon is accessible via the North Luzon Expressway via the San Simon current exit.

 History

 In 1770, Don Mariano del Pilar de los Reyes founded a farming village named 'Barrio Del Pilar', which later became the town of San Simon.
 The village was located between the towns of San Luis in the north and Apalit in the south.
 As the population of the village kept on growing, the village leaders of that time petitioned to consolidate the village and portions of the towns of San Luis and Apalit, to form an independent pueblo (town).

 On November 15, 1771, Don Simón de Anda y Salazar, the governor general of the Philippines at that time, approved the official creation of the town.
 The town was named after the Spanish governor general who approved its creation and of the Apostle Simon Peter, the patron saint of Apalit.

 In 1898, the retreating forces of General Antonio Luna, on their way to Nueva Ecija, burned the town's parish church.
 The church was only rebuilt after almost a century in 1979.

 In 1904, San Simon was merged with San Luis but only for three years.
 In 1920, the geographical boundaries of the towns of Apalit, San Luis, and Simon are officially established.

 By the year 1835, San Simon had eight barrios (barangay).
 But in the late 1940s, the population grew and the number of barrios were increased to fourteen, which has been maintained until the present times.